Research Management in the Trust

 - The Committee has members from across the Trust and the University and meets every two months.
 It reports to the Trust Executive.

-The Joint Research Governance Committee is responsible for the governance of research activities within the Trust in line with the Research Governance Framework for Health and Social Care (Department of Health, 2005) and provides advice on healthcare research to the University of East Anglia.
+The Joint Research Governance Committee is responsible for the governance of research activities within the Trust in line with the UK Policy Framework for Health and Social Care Research and provides advice on healthcare research to the University of East Anglia.

 - The Committee has members from across the Trust and the University and meets monthly.
 It currently reports to the Clinical Governance Committee.

 Individual research studies taking place in the Trust must obtain both local NHS research governance approval (R&D management approval) and a favourable opinion from an NHS Research Ethics Committee.
 Currently, Trust approval for individual research studies is done in one of two ways:

 1. For studies which are NIHR Portfolio Eligible, please submit via the IRAS system where your project will be processed via the central system for permissions (CSP) .
 Prior to submission, please talk with the relevant research facilitator who will support you through this process.

 2. For research which is not portfolio eligible, please contact the R&D office on 01603 289808 or firstname.lastname@example.org for further information and advice.
 R&D management approval is required for research studies involving the use of any NHS resources (staff, facilities, NHS patients, patient data, patient samples or tissue) within the Trust.

 If you are seeking Trust approval for your research we advise that you contact the Joint Research Office as early as possible in the process.
 When a new study comes into the office for approval, the relevant research facilitator will arrange to have a short meeting with you to undertake a risk planning exercise for your study which allows any potential barriers to approval to be identified and dealt with as soon as possible and to plan with you how this will be done.